jupyterlab/jupyterlab/docs/source/developer/extension_dev.rst

   Use this if you want to be able to iterate over and interact with terminals created by the application.
 - ``@jupyterlab/tooltip:ITooltipManager``: An interface to the tooltip manager for the application.
-  Use this to allow your extension to invoke a tooltop.
+  Use this to allow your extension to invoke a tooltip.

 Standard Extension Example
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-For a concrete example of a standerd extension, see `How to Extend the Notebook Plugin <./notebook.html#how-to-extend-the-notebook-plugin>`__.
+For a concrete example of a standard extension, see `How to Extend the Notebook Plugin <./notebook.html#how-to-extend-the-notebook-plugin>`__.
 Notice that the mime renderer and themes extensions above use a limited, simplified interface to JupyterLab's extension system.
 Modifying the